Develop

 Releasing

-Any contributions you make will be under the MIT Software License
+Any contributions you make will be under the MIT License.

 In short, when you submit code changes, your submissions are understood to be under the same MIT License that covers the project.
 Feel free to contact the maintainers if that's a concern.